 If you have heard terms thrown around in the crypto space like head and shoulders, rising wedge, or bullish flag and are not sure what they all mean, this article (and downloadable PDF) will help you out.

 In this article, I cover the top 20 most common chart patterns and what they mean.
-There is even a downloadable cheat sheet included - at the bottom of this post!
+There is even a PDF downloadable cheat sheet included - at the bottom of this post!

 Top 20 Crypto Chart Patterns